Skip to main content

 Replication

-The Center uses nationally-recognized models and curriculum to guide their practices, which played a part in making it a success.
+The Center uses nationally-recognized models and curriculum to guide their practices, which play a part in making it a success.
 Other sites wishing to replicate this program may be interested in these models.
 The Butte CEC used:

 Butte CEC has been NCA accredited since 2007 and has served as a model to help other child advocacy programs in Montana become accredited.

-Former Director Michelle Miller was instrumental in bringing evidenced-based care to the state and, in doing so, has made Butte CEC a success.
+Former Director Michelle Miller was instrumental in bringing evidence-based care to the state and, in doing so, has made Butte CEC a success.
 She is now working for the National Children's Alliance coordinating mental health projects for NCA.

 Contact Information